hrudham/Selectioner/readme.md

 This is a very basic date select control, and was created purely to illustrate the versatility of the Selectioner.
 Most modern browsers have solved this problem already.

+Notice that it targets an `input type="date"` instead of a `select` element this time.

 ```html
 <input type="date" id="DateInput" placeholder="Choose a date"/>
 <script>